 Tri-agency Institutional Programs Secretariat

 The Tri-agency Institutional Programs Secretariat (TIPS), which is housed within the Social Sciences and Humanities Research Council (SSHRC), is responsible for the day-to-day administration of the program.
 It reports to the Management Committee, which itself reports to the Steering Committee.
-The Steering Committee reports to the minister of Science.
+The Steering Committee reports to the minister of Innovation, Science and Industry.

 The Management Committee is responsible for providing comments and advice concerning the management of the peer review process, communications strategies, as well as the program's structure, policy development and budget management.